Jemurai/AWS-Security-Essentials/talk/PITCHME.md

 +++

-## Full Walkthrough
+## Walkthrough

 +++

-## There is also commercial tooling, but this is a great way to demonstrate ability
+### There is also commercial tooling, but this is a great way to get started

 +++